LinkageIO/Minus80/docs/freezable.rst

 directory dictated by the ``basedir`` options in the ``~/.minus80.conf`` file.

 Three different databases are supported, each serving a slightly different purpose.
-You can read the full detauls in the :ref:`api`, or read a summary here.
+You can read the full details in the :ref:`api`, or read a summary here.

 Relational Data
 ~~~~~~~~~~~~~~~